Art Exhibits and Galleries

 Within a few short years, and while mentored by national renowned artist Sam Huang, he was invited to participate in public art exhibits, and later commissioned to create individualized works of art.

-In the summer of 2016, Ron opened a studio inside Downtown St. George's new Electric Theater Center, where he paints and displays his works for sale.
 Ron's primary method of art consists of acrylic on canvas and some mixed media.
 Currently on display is "Moore's Law", a mixed media abstract depicting the birth of the microprocessor.